When do I use the ClinicalDecisions Data Model?

 What EHRs support the ClinicalDecisions model?

 The connecting EHR in a ClinicalDecisions flow needs to have a corresponding CDS API that can map to the Redox ClinicalDecisions model.
-The ClinicalDecisions model was built based on the FHIR specification, which has the potential to be supported agnostically across different EHR vendors although currently we have only seen Epic EHRs have such a web service available.
+The ClinicalDecisions model was built based on the FHIR/CDS Hooks specification, which has the potential to be supported agnostically across different EHR vendors.
+Currently we have only seen Epic EHRs have such a web service available.

 We’re happy to talk through the above in more detail as we scope your integration project!